KdeepSidhu/Bank-Churn-Prediction/README.md

  SElect best model on the basis of Best performance we select random forest becouse its accuracy, precision, recall is better than other model.

- # Step Eight: Build Website and Deploye:
+ # Step Eight: Build Website and Deployed :
  Built a HtML CSS website and build Backend with Django and connect with model and deploy it on heroku platform